grisha/mod_python/Doc/pythonapi.rst

    Note that the above names for the ``PythonOption`` settings were changed to these values in mod_python 3.3.
-If you need to retain compatability with older versions of mod_python, you should continue to use the now obsolete ``session_directory`` and ``session_dbm`` options.
+If you need to retain compatibility with older versions of mod_python, you should continue to use the now obsolete ``session_directory`` and ``session_dbm`` options.